felipap/nudge/README.md

 </details>
 <details>
   <summary>
-    Can I use a different model instead?
+    Can I use a model instead of GPT-4o?
   </summary>
   <p>
     Not today but I will ship this if enough users ask for it.
 [File an issue.](https://github.com/felipap/nudge/issues/new)